Employer Shared Responsibility Provisions of Obamacare

 The health insurance plan provided by the employer must:

 - Be affordable: The employee’s share of the premium for employer-provided coverage would cost the employee less than 9.5% of that employee’s annual household income.

 - Provide minimum value: Plans must cover at least 60% of the total allowed cost of benefits that employees can expect to have.

 Fines and penalties must be paid by employers if not enough employees are eligible for coverage and if the coverage is unaffordable or doesn't meet minimum levels of coverage.

 These regulations are complicated, and many specific details and exemptions apply.
-Read more about Employer Shared Responsibility and how the IRS determines payments on this web page: IRS about the Employer Shared Responsibility regulations.
+The IRS provides additional information about the Employer Shared Responsibility regulations.

 Employers are required to keep records and send reports on this ESR provision.
-See this article on the reporting requirements of the employer shared responsibility mandate.
+Failure to send reports can result in increased penalties and legal action.